gvwilson/thirdbit/src/fiction/in-heck/index.md

 Papa Roo was lighter than Gumption expected.
-"What happened to his arms?" he asked as Sindy and Patient took turns yelling at each other while Special Blazes shouted at them and Thoughtful tried to stand up.
+"What happened to his arms?" he asked as Sindy and Patient took turns yelling at each other while Special Blazes shouted at them.

 "Tell you later," Maddy grunted, wrestling her father into a sitting position.